Sunday, September 5, 1976

 I walked up the hill three times today to see if the mailman was coming.
 Finally, the third time I saw him.
 I ran towards him.

 He was really late today.
 When I got close to him, I could tell he was a little tipsy.
-When he saw me, he handed me one letter from Nick.
+When he saw me, he handed me a letter from Nick.
 The mailman smiled and said, “I guess I was worth the wait.”
 I smiled and walked back to the house while I read my letter.
 Nick wrote that he is working a lot of overtime so that he can afford my plane ticket.

 Thursday, September 9, 1976